KeyWeeUsr/Bear/README.md

 There is a list of basic use-cases:

+* remove all duplicates and keep the newest (modified date) files:

+      bear --duplicates folder1 folder2 ... --keep-newest

+* remove all duplicates and keep the oldest (modified date) files:

+      bear --duplicates folder1 folder2 ... --keep-oldest

+* find all duplicate files within specific folders

+      bear --duplicates folder1 folder2 ...

+* hash all files in specific folders

+      bear --hash folder1 folder2 ...

+* traverse folders for files

+      bear --traverse folder1 folder2 ...

-* hashing specific files:
+* hash specific files:

       bear --files file1 file2 ...

-* traversing folders for files

-      bear --traverse folder1 folder2 ...

-* hashing all files in specific folders

-      bear --hash folder1 folder2 ...

-* finding all duplicate files within specific folders

-      bear --duplicates folder1 folder2 ...

-There are other, advanced options you can list with `bear --help`.
+There are other, advanced options you can list with `bear --help` to speed up the lookup, to control the output and more.